Vietnam.vn - Nền tảng quảng bá Việt Nam

 Father's Day

-My father was from An Hai village, a village on the east bank of the Han River.
-He followed the revolution, fought in the resistance, and joined the army when he was very young.
+My father was from An Hai village, a village on the eastern bank of the Han River.
+He joined the revolution, fought in the resistance, and enlisted in the army at a very young age.

 Báo Tuổi TrẻBáo Tuổi Trẻ15/04/2025